Esri/i3s-spec/format/Indexed 3d Scene Layer Format Specification.md

 # Introduction to Scene Layers

 An I3S Scene Layer is a file format which stores 3D geographic data.
 Scene Layers provide a structured way for clients to store and visualize large amounts of data.
+I3S organizes information using nodes that contain features with geometry, textures and attributes.

  There are several Scene Layer profile types: